AgnostiqHQ/tutorials_covalent_pycon_2024/README.md

 **Running the notebook requires a [Covalent Cloud account](https://app.covalent.xyz/register).**

 1. Log in and copy your API key from the Covalent Cloud dashboard.
-Paste the key as the value of the `CC_API_API` variable in the `environment.yml` file.
+Paste the key as the value of the `CC_API_KEY` variable in the `environment.yml` file.

 2. Create a conda environment using the `environment.yml` file.